Toyota C-HR vs Hyundai Santa Fe Hybrid

 Spec C-HR Santa Fe Hybrid

-Facelift Launched Since Not confirmed Original current-generation version
+Facelift Launched Since 2023 Original current-generation version

 Facelift Version Ending Not confirmed Current